Discovery Channel Flew Me to London for the Weekend. Here’s How I Rationalized the Flight.

 -Fly economy class rather than in the spacious, fancy seats of first class or business

 -Take public transportation or ride a bike rather than private vehicles

 -Support local businesses and take a pass on multi-national corporations

--Eat local, organic food and stick to a mostly plant based diet rather than meat heavy diet
+-Eat local, organic food and stick to a mostly plant-based diet rather than an industrial meat heavy diet

 -At the absolute very least throw some money at the problem by offsetting the carbon footprint